-You will be glad to hear there is a tried and tested process.
+You will be glad to hear there's a tried and tested process.
 In fact, transitioning into the digital age has never been easier!
 There are a few options available.
 Which one is right for you will depend on the volume of records and your budget.

-First thing is first, if you are still recording on paper only then you need to start recording electronically now!
+First thing's first, if you're still recording on paper only then you need to start recording electronically now!
 Even if you need to duplicate for a while until you get the process nailed down.
-You can begin using an excel spreadsheet, google sheets or use a software system like ours at PlotBox - there are advantages and disadvantages of each option such as cost and efficiency - click below to watch our 'Life's Too Short For Filing' webinar for more information.
+You can begin using an Excel spreadsheet, Google Sheets or use a software system like ours at PlotBox - there are advantages and disadvantages of each option such as cost and efficiency - click below to watch our 'Life's Too Short For Filing' webinar for more information.

-Even if you are recording electronically it’s very likely you still have a portion of your records and maps on paper, am I right?
+Even if you're recording electronically it’s very likely you still have a portion of your records and maps on paper, am I right?

 To get the old stuff protected you can: